 Syncronia is definitely on a whole different level—not only can you download 3D models, you can also look at catalogs, technical information, specifications and get in touch with manufacturers directly.
 And if you’re interested, they’ve got their own projects page and magazine.

 As with other sites, there are both free and paid blocks on offer.
-There are 410 free blocks available.
+There are 410 free CAD block downloads available.
 Bear in mind that these aren’t individual designs—they’re typically grouped together in collections, so you do get quite a lot.
 You can sort through the free collection by price, popularity and newness.
 On the right-hand side, you’ll find a list of product categories.
 Now, here’s where the site lets itself down.
 When you click on any category with “free” in its title, you’ll get all of the site’s blocks—not just the free ones.
 While this is frustrating, all you’ve got to do is sort the page by lowest price to view all of the free blocks first.

 13. First In Architecture

 Our last choice on our free CAD blocks list is slightly different from the others.
 That is, it’s not a site dedicated entirely to blocks.
 First In Architecture is a go-to resource for anyone looking for tools, tutorials and tips for architecture.
 It doesn’t matter if you’re a hobbyist or a professional—they’ll have something that will help.
-If you’re looking for free CAD blocks, they’ve got an entire page dedicated to new blocks.
+If you’re looking for free CAD blocks downloads, they’ve got an entire page dedicated to new blocks.

 The CAD Blocks page is laid out like a blog—you’ll find a list of separate posts dedicated to a new set of blocks.
 Some of the blocks released are provided by other sites like CADdetails, as First In Architecture is keen on promoting all types of blocks they think their users might be interested in.
 Additionally, they provide their own range of blocks—frequently updated to keep up with user interest.
 You can search for blocks in different categories including: accessibility, bathroom, construction elements and landscaping.